DamienLeprinceChonik/french-media-scraping-TVguests-Headlines/README.md

 # french-media-scraping-TVguests-Headlines
-This repository contains scraping scripts for:
+This repository contains in the R file scraping scripts for:
 - Le Monde (press) news headlines for any given period from 2016
 - BFM TV - Face à Duhamel list of guests
 - France 5 – C ce Soir list of guests (Source: Youtube)